tundish/blathnaid/blathnaid/dlg/tale.rst

 The long version
 ----------------

+[NARRATOR]_

     Jack had on his mind to explain the full story, but as soon as he opened his mouth to do so, the words of Ingomer announced themselves unbidden.

 The short version
 -----------------